oysteijo/logplotter/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    I tried this on several systems Ubuntu, Arch Linux, RedHat EL, but it seems to me that there are some problems if you install Flask and Flask-SocketIO from packages.
+    **Warning:** I tried this on several systems Ubuntu, Arch Linux, RedHat EL, but it seems to me that there are some problems if you install Flask and Flask-SocketIO from system packages (`.rpm`, `.deb`, pacman).
 It is therefore strongly recommended that you use a virtual environment.

 ## 🛠️ Usage